maxboeck/mxb/src/posts/theme-switcher/2020-04-30-color-theme-switcher.md

 }
 ```

+{% callout "warning" %}
-👉 __Attention:__ Custom Properties are supported in [all modern browsers](https://caniuse.com/#search=custom%20properties), but if you need to support IE11 or Opera Mini, be sure to provide a fallback.
+__Attention:__ Custom Properties are supported in [all modern browsers](https://caniuse.com/#search=custom%20properties), but if you need to support IE11 or Opera Mini, be sure to provide a fallback.
+{% endcallout %}

 It's fine to mix static preprocessor variables and custom properties by the way - they do different things.
 Our line height is not going to change dynamically.